University of Massachusetts 403(b) Elective Deferral Savings Plan

 Commonwealth of Massachusetts 457(b) Deferred Compensation Plan (MA SMART Plan)

 The Massachusetts 457(b) Deferred Compensation/SMART PLAN is another retirement savings plan.
 The plan allows employees to save and invest pre-tax or ROTH dollars through salary deferrals.
-Empower Retirement, on behalf of the Commonwealth of Massachusetts, serves as the third-party administrator and record-keeper for the SMART Plan.
+Empower Retirement, on behalf of the Commonwealth of Massachusetts, serves as the third-party administrator and recordkeeper for the SMART Plan.
 University employees may contribute up to the maximums for both the University's 403(b) Plan and the 457(b) Deferred Compensation SMART Plan.
 Review a brief comparison of the 403(b) and 457(b) plans.

 Visit www.mass-smart.com or call 877-457-1900 for more information on the SMART Plan.
 You may also contact your local SMART Plan representative below for more information.